 - We aren’t guaranteed anything.
 Upon discovering he has inoperable lung cancer, Walt realizes he has wasted fifty years on planet earth.
 He has nothing for his family, and he sees how pathetic and underachieving his life has been.
 And he has little time to make up for it.
 None of us are promised more time.
 Neither are our kids.
 Tragedy happens, and not always to someone else.
 What are we doing to make the most significant impact on our kids with the time we have?

 - One decision can wreck everything.
 “You know the business.
 And I know the chemistry.”
 Those words plunged Walt into darkness from which he and his family never recovered.
 In the same way, guys, one decision can ruin everything we’ve worked so hard to build.
 The decision to have sex with someone other than your wife (we’ve cleaned it up and called it ‘an affair.’); the decision to medicate stress and pain through booze or drugs; the decision to surf Facebook for hours or watch yet another game instead of spending that time with your kids.
 We must be conscious of how our decisions affect, not only us, but our families.
 Walt’s decision to cook meth for quick cash cost him everything.
 That one bad decision can cost us respect, trust, our marriage, and even our health or life.
+Ultimately, it might be best to do surveys from your couch instead if you’re ever struggling financially.
+Especially if the alternative is to create your own deadly drug empire.

 - The ends don’t always justify the means.
 Yes, Walt had not made provision for his family in case of his untimely demise.
 No, that did not give him the right to manufacture meth to earn some quick cash.
 Yeah, I get it–that’s a no brainer.
 But are we guilty of doing things because of a goal we have?
 Working tons of overtime to afford a bigger house or to purchase the latest tech device for our kids.
 Pushing our children to excel at a sport they may not even like and may not even be good at so that they can possibly get a scholarship (the odds of which are beyond small.)
 Do we need to honestly assess our goals for our kids and for life?
 Do we need to step back and see if the means we’re using to achieve our goals are actually doing more harm than good.